-If you are an international student, you can take advantage of the scholarship and other financial aid opportunities listed below.
+If you are an international student, you can take advantage of these scholarship and financial aid opportunities.

 Please contact the ministry of education, or closest education advising center in your home country, to learn more about federal funding opportunities.

 Find an Education USA office near you that provides resources and scholarship information to international students.

 International students who have a F1 or J1 visa may work on campus for 20 hours a week.
 You must obtain a Social Security number to work in the US.
 If you do not have one, please visit the Office of International Services for more information.
 Explore current campus job opportunities »

 International students are eligible for private education loans with a U.S. co-signer: